vlandham/captain_z/out/captain_z.md

 I don't know.
 All we can do is keep reading and hope against hope that everything will turn out alright.

 # 17

+She finds her way to the cave

+# 18

+The pirates track after her

+# 19

+She finds the feathers and the note

+She hears the pirates coming

+# 20

+Not thinking, Captain Z shoved the feathers into one of the many pockets on her vest, out of habit.

+It turns out that this thoughtless action was in fact a very good thought indeed, as we shall find out.

+The pirates came into the cave.
+Smiling with mean smiles and waving their cutlasses about.
+With the leather bag in her hands, Captain Z backed up further and further till she was right in front of the little opening in the cave wall that looked out to the sea.

+If she stayed in the cave, the treasure would be lost, and maybe worse.
+She decided to try her luck out of the cave.
+Perhaps there was a way down.

+She turned to the little window and before any of the other pirates could grab her she was out on a ledge outside the cave.
+The wind was blowing a gale, and there was just a few spots in the rocks to hold on to.

+Captain Z looked down to see the ocean crashing into the rocks below.
+Those rocks looked big and sharp, even from up there.
+One slip, and she was a goner.
+Perhaps this wasn't such a good idea, she thought to herself.

+She tried to shimmy away from the window to the cave, but didn't get far.
+The ledge stopped short a little ways past the hole.
+There didn't seem like there was anything other place to put her feet.
+She was stuck.

+Captain Spears and Hissy ducked into the cave last after his crew.
+He saw Captain Zephyr's legs as she went through the hole.

+His eyes went from cool confidence to wild panic, all in one second.

+"She's escaping you fools!
+Grab her!"
+He shouted.
+The pirates closest to the hole looked out, but didn't move.
+They weren't eager about following Captain Z out the window.
+Instead, they just stood where they were looking back and forth between the fearful Captain Spears and the fearful cliff wall.

+Captain Spears pushed past them.
+"Ya good-for-nothings," he muttered.

+He himself pushed his head and shoulders through the hole to look out on to the other side.

+# 21

+There was Sophia Zephyr, stuck on the edge of the ledge, just out of reach.
+She was trying to find a way down the cliff side, but without any luck.

+Captain Spears considered going out on the ledge himself to get the treasure bag.
+Then he looked down at the rocks below and thought better of the idea.
+Maybe he could talk her back inside.

+"Tis over, lassie," he said with a smirk.
+"Give me the bag, and we'll get you back to solid ground."

+"Walking the plank doesn't seem so solid to me," Captain Z shot back.
+Her arms were aching.
+She wouldn't be able to hold on much longer.

+"On my mother's own watery grave," said Spears, trying hard to look honest, "not a hair on your pretty head need be harmed if you give up the booty now."
+Then he looked down with a grin.
+"Unlikely, I'd say, to get such a promise from those rocks down there though."

+Captain Z didn't trust Spears one bit, but what other choice did she have?
+The game was up.

+Slowly, Captain Z shuffled back toward the window to the cave.

+Captain Spears stepped back and watched as she got closer, so as not to scare her.
+They could deal with her once the treasure was out of her hands and into his.

+Outside the window, Captain Z tossed in the treasure bag that had caused all the trouble.
+The pirates were on the bag in a flash, pushing and pulling, each one wanting to be the first to see the treasure first.
+Not one of those scoundrels suspected the treasure to be elsewhere.

+But Hissy knew something was amiss.
+As Captain Zephyr reached for the window to pull herself in, that meanest of cats ran up to her with a growl.
+It bit at Captain Z's vest pocket, pulling out one of the feathers she had hidden there.

+Captain Z grabbed for the feather and snatched it out of Hissy's mouth.
+Her other hand slipped from the rock.

+She didn't even have time to scream before fell backwards, down to the rocks and the sea below.

+# 22

+The captain's eyes were shut tight while she braced for the crash.
+She expected the end to be terrible.

+But the end never came.

+After what seemed like a long while, Captain Z bravely opened one eye, just a peak.
+Then she opened it a bit wider.
+Then both eyes.
+Then both eyes wide.

+She wasn't falling down.
+She was floating down!

+She drifted down the cliff side, the way a dandelion seed might on the breeze.

+By the time she made it to the crashing waves and the rocks, her legs were beneath her.
+She touched down gently as you please, her feet resting on the top of a mossy rock.

+Looking all around for an explanation, she saw none.
+She looked up high at the hole from which she fell.
+It looked tiny from down here.
+She looked down at the ocean and the waves rolling and crashing around her.
+Then she looked at the feather in her hand.

+She stared at it, unbelieving.
+She put it in her pocket.
+Immediately when she took her hand out, all her weight came back.
+Her body felt heavy and her legs felt weak.
+Quickly, she hopped onto another rock for better balance.